cvikupitz/DuckChat/duckchat_v2/README.md

 You can also type 'make help' for more options.

 ## Usage Instructions
-To use the application, first run the server, then run as many clients as you want.
+To use the application, first run the server(s), then run as many clients as you want.

 Usage to run the server is as follows:

-`$ ./server domain_name port_number`
+`$ ./server domain_name port_number [domain_name port_number]`

-where the arguments are the host address to bind to, and the port number.
+where the first two arguments are the host address to bind to, and the port number.
+The following argument pair(s) are optional, and are the host address and port numbers that the neighboring server(s) connect to.
+You may pass in as many pairs as you need.

+For example, to create a server topology like the one shown below:

+    4000 ----- 4001 ----- 4002

+You must run the following commands:

+`
+$ ./server localhost 4000 localhost 4001
+$ ./server localhost 4001 localhost 4000 localhost 4002
+$ ./server localhost 4002 localhost 4001
+`

 Usage to run the client is as follows: